terrarium-earth/cloche/README.md

 Cloche functions in terms of targets, a target can have any Minecraft version or mod loader setup that you compile to, all within the same project.

-A plethora of customizable features are enabled by default, including but not limited to:
+A plethora of easily configurable features, including but not limited to:
-- Data Generation
 - Separated client source-set where possible
+- Simple Data Generation
 - Tests for all different source-sets and configurations
 - Run configurations generated for various different cases
-- Pre-applied mixins, allowing for a better debug experience
+- Pre-applied mixins, allowing for a better debug experience (WIP)
 - Mod metadata(`fabric.mod.json`, `neoforge.mods.toml`, etc) generated for all targets
 - Multi-platform utilities when using multiple targets, such as Java @Expect/@Actual annotations and Kotlin multiplatform features
+  - Part of the [jvm-multiplatform](https://github.com/MsRandom/jvm-multiplatform) tool suite

 ### Publishing and Consumption
 If you publish a library/mod API with Cloche, variants are automatically configured for consumers, thus if you use the library in common, it will automatically pick the right variants for each consuming target.